Challenges and opportunities for AI to help deliver fusion energy: Opportunities

 \section{Opportunities}

-Fusion is an inherently diverse area of research, and the opportunities for applying AI to fusion are just as numerous.
-Later in Section \ref{sec:casestudy} concrete examples are given in the context of materials for fusion; AI can help identify and discover new materials, and help guide experiments, narrowing down the large space of possibilities.
+Fusion is an inherently diverse area of research, and the problems where AI can be used are just as numerous.
+In Section \ref{sec:casestudy} concrete examples are given in the context of materials for fusion; AI can help identify and discover new materials, and help guide experiments, narrowing down the large space of possibilities.
 As an example in a different field, new metal-organic frameworks with promising absorption properties have been discovered thanks to generative-AI techniques \cite{Cipcigan2023}.